-- Mount the unit in an area that will not exceed the rated temperature range, and with minimal temperature fluctuations. - Mount the unit away from high levels of vibration where possible. - Mount close to the centre of gravity of the vehicle where possible. - Mount the unit at least 10 cm away (and preferably as far as possible) from sources of dynamic magnetic interference such as high current wiring or large motors for best performance. - Do not obstruct the two vents on the side of the enclosure unless 8.7 Atmospheric Altitude will be disabled.
+- Mount the unit in an area that will not exceed the rated temperature range, and with minimal temperature fluctuations. - Mount the unit away from high levels of vibration where possible. - Mount the unit within several metres of the GNSS antennas where possible. - Mount close to the centre of gravity of the vehicle where possible. - Mount the unit at least 10 cm away (and preferably as far as possible) from sources of dynamic magnetic interference such as high current wiring or large motors for best performance. - Do not obstruct the two vents on the side of the enclosure unless 8.7 Atmospheric Altitude will be disabled.